NorthernWidget-Skunkworks/Project-Walrus/README.md

 3. Select [ATTiny1634](https://github.com/SpenceKonde/ATTinyCore/blob/master/avr/extras/ATtiny_1634.md) **(No bootloader)**
 4. Plug your ISP of choice into your computer (via a USB cable) and onto the 6-pin header.
 There are two ways to place it on; the header is aligned such that the ribbon cable should be facing away from the board while programming.
 If this fails without being able to upload, try flipping the header around.
 This should both power the board and provide communications.
 5. Go to Tools --> Programmer and select the appropriate programmer based on what you are using.
 6. Go to Tools --> Burn Booldloader.
 Yes, we know that you just selected "ATTiny1634 (No bootloader)".
-But this step sets the fuses, which configure some important communications and power-management details to your device
+But this step sets the fuses, which configure their internal oscillator and brown-out detection.
 6. Unless you are configuring a large-form-factor Walrus in I2C mode (in which case you are now done), open the appropriate firmware (linked above).
 Then go to Sketch --> Upload Using Programmer.
 After several seconds, you learn whether you succeeded or failed.
 Hopefully it worked!

 ![Upload using programmer](https://media.githubusercontent.com/media/NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/master/Documentation/images/UploadUsingProgrammer.png)